Call Today

 How to Screen In a Porch or Patio

 If you have an existing porch or patio, you’ve probably thought about screening it in at one point or another.
 Maybe you’ve gotten one too many bug bites or maybe you’re just tired of your neighbors watching your every move.
 Whatever your reason may be, consider hiring a professional before whipping out your own hammer and nails.
-Screening in a porch or patio is demanding work, and it’s really easy to mess up without the right tools and experience.
+Screening in a porch or patio is demanding work, and it’s easy to mess up without the right tools and experience.
 If you’re fine with the risk though and up for an adventure, read on as we teach you the art of screening.

 The old-fashioned way to hang a screen is simply stapling up the screen to the porch’s wooden framework.
 For this, you only need a staple gun and a screen; however, with this method it is difficult to get the screen tight, which leads to sagging, ripped screens that need replaced every few years.
 Luckily, there is a more efficient method that lasts longer, looks better, and is appropriate for the amateur homeowner.